-- Shallow frying – Heat cubed tofu in a non-stick pan with small amount of oil over a medium heat for 15 minutes.
-Once lightly browned on all sides, add sauce an sautee for a further five minutes.
+- Shallow frying – Heat cubed tofu in a non-stick pan with a small amount of oil over a medium heat for 15 minutes.
+Once lightly browned on all sides, add sauce and sautee for a further five minutes.

 - Deep frying – Cut tofu into triangles and coat in cornflour mixed with spices.
 Heat in a pan or fryer filled with oil over a high heat for 10 minutes

 - Air frying – Cube the tofu and coat in spices or marinade.
 Add to the air fryer and cook for around 15 minutes or longer for crispier tofu.

 - Baking – Cut the tofu into cubes and marinade in a sauce for 30 minutes.
 Place on a baking sheet and cook at 200°C (400°F) for 40 minutes